-The first-time violation of Tex.
-Penal Code § 43.02 results in a class B misdemeanor punishable by up to six months in jail and $2,000 in fines.
+A first-time violation of Tex.
+Penal Code § 43.02 occurs when a person knowingly offers or agrees to receive a fee from another to engage in sexual conduct.
+Engaging in the act of prostitution may result in a class B misdemeanor punishable by up to six months in jail and $2,000 in fines.

 With a fourth violation, the state will sentence the defendant with a state jail felony.
 The possibilities of jail time are very likely as the penal code sets forth a minimum six months of jail time and maximum two years.
 The maximum fine may not exceed $10,000.

 If the person being solicited is under 18 years of age, the charge is automatically increased to a second-degree felony, regardless if the defendant was aware of the individual’s age.
 A second-degree felony will be punished by two to 20 years in state prison and a fine not to exceed $10,000.

 Updates to the Texas Prostitution Laws 2021

 For decades, those who solicit prostitutes faced the same consequences as the sex workers upon conviction.
 However, a new bill known as House Bill 1540 passed the Texas House and Senate in May 2021.
 The law was put into effect in September 2021 and ultimately enhanced the penalties for soliciting and/or attempting to solicit a prostitute for services.

 Under the new legislation, solicitors will face a state jail felony.
 If convicted, the defendant will face a punishment of up to two years in prison with a minimum of 180 days in jail as well as a fine of up to $10,000.
 A second violation will lead to third-degree felony charges, which includes a sentence of up to 10 years in state prison and a $10,000 fine.